opensensorhub/osh-js/vuepress/docs/src/guide/views/video/video.md

 - 'vp8': 'vp08.00.41.08',
 - 'h264': 'avc1.42e01e'

-The codec string can be passed in parameter but the the profile cannot be overrided yet.
+The codec string can be passed in parameter but the the profile cannot be overridden yet.

 By default, the h264 codec is used.